Lycurgus1/Docker/README.md

 - For Theory see Theory.md
 - For setup see below
-- Once docker has been basically set-up there is follow up file for automating container setup
+- Once docker has been basically set-up there is follow up files for automating container setup

 ## Dependencies